williammatty1-netizen/fts-heating-tracker/README.md

 LOG_LEVEL	INFO	Set to DEBUG for verbose request/pagination logs How matching works

-A notice is reported only if both conditions hold:
+A notice is reported only if both of these hold:

-At least one location keyword appears in the notice's title, description, buyer name, buyer address, item descriptions, lot details, or delivery addresses.
+Location — either (a) at least one FTS_LOCATION_KEYWORDS entry appears as free text in the notice's title, description, buyer name, buyer address, item descriptions, lot details, or delivery addresses, or (b) the notice's actual postcode (buyer address or a delivery address) falls in one of the FTS_POSTCODE_AREAS codes.
+Only (a) is ever text-searched — postcodes are matched properly against the postcode field itself, so a short area code like M can't accidentally match unrelated words.
-At least one heating keyword appears in that same text.
+Heating/MEP — at least one FTS_HEATING_KEYWORDS entry appears as free text.

 Matching is case-insensitive and word-bounded (so MEP won't accidentally match inside an unrelated word).
 A notice already recorded in seen_notices.json (keyed by its OCDS ocid, i.e. the whole procurement process) is never re-sent, even if FTS returns it again on a later day because it was updated (e.g. moved from "tender" to "award" stage).